Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Discussion

-\bparagraph{On the Assumptions Underlying our Main Results} Our main results relating barcodes to novelty profiles depend on strong assumptions about the evolving population and genomic sampling.
+Our main results relating barcodes to novelty profiles depend on strong assumptions about the evolving population and genomic sampling.
 In their simplest form, our results assume that the evolutionary history $\eh$ is indexed by a galled tree and that all genomes in the history are included in our sample.
 Using the stability of persistent homology, we have extended these results to hold for an arbitrary sample $S$ of an arbitrary evolutionary history $\eh$.
 The strength of the bounds provided by these extended results, relative to the ideal case of a galled tree with every genome sampled, is controlled by $d_{GH}(S,\eh)$, the Gromov-Hausdorff distance between $S$ and $\eh$, and $\Gall(\eh)$, the number of mutations in $\eh$ which must be ignored to obtain a history indexed by a galled tree.
 In cases where $d_{GH}(S,\eh)$ and $\Gall(\eh)$ can be assumed to be small relative to the lengths of intervals in the barcodes $\B_i(S)$, our results provide an informative lower bound on the novelty profile, though the numerical results of \cref{Sec:Sensitivity_Numerical} suggest that this bound is typically far from tight.

-These results raise three key questions about applications of our work: First, under what circumstances can real-world genomic samples can be expected to exhibit small enough values of $d_{GH}(S,\eh)$ and $\Gall(\eh)$ for our results to yield a useful bound on the novelty profile?
-Second, can how can the theory developed in this paper be extended to yield a useful topological bound on the novelty profile in cases where cannot expect $d_{GH}(S,\eh)$ or $\Gall(\eh)$ to be small?
+These results raise three key questions about applications of our work: First, under what circumstances can real-world genomic samples be expected to exhibit small enough values of $d_{GH}(S,\eh)$ and $\Gall(\eh)$ for our bounds on the novelty profile to be useful?
+Second, can the theory in this paper be extended to yield a useful topological bound on the novelty profile even when $d_{GH}(S,\eh)$ are $\Gall(\eh)$ not necessarily small?
 And third, can more sensitive bounds on the novelty profile be obtained?
-We discuss each of these questions in turn.
+We discuss each of these questions below.

 \bparagraph{The Small $\Gall(\eh)$ Condition}

 While restrictive, the assumption that $\Gall(\eh)$ is small is biologically plausible in some settings.
 As shown in \cref{Sec:Appendix} in the context of the coalescent model, the phylogenetic graph $G$ indexing a history $\eh$ will be a galled tree with high probability if and only if a relatively strong condition on the rareness of recombination is satisfied.
 It is important to note that this condition depends not only on the species studied, but also the sample size and how the genomic data is analyzed.
 For example, in the study of human recombination, a key methodological choice is the size of the genomic window used for the analysis; while a larger window offers more accurate estimates of recombination rate, a smaller window better localizes recombination breakpoints \cite{Camara:2016eh}.
 Since recombination is also rarer in a smaller window, a sample's ancestry is more likely to be represented by a galled tree when using a smaller window.
 In a sample of 125 humans, for instance, the ancestry in an average 275 bp window is predicted to be a galled tree with 90\% probability (\cref{Sec:Appendix}).
 As recombination rates vary dramatically across segments of the human genome, the actual probability likewise varies.